Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 After a few days of design work, my team finalized the following designs.
 The design for portrait and landscape screens is in the image below.
 The design included a list of words in a Word Cloud that characterize a Great Team.
 The Word Cloud was positioned differently to suit landscape and portrait screens.

 Based on positive feedback from the internal communication department, my team created images in the following sizes for other screen resolutions and orientations.
+The list includes landscape and portrait images.

 Width Height Orientation